pow-auth/pow_assent/guides/dynamic_strategy_configuration.md

   plug(:fetch_session)
   plug(:protect_from_forgery)
   plug(:put_secure_browser_headers)
-  # vvv our custom plug
+  # *** our custom function plug, sample implementation below ***
   plug(:put_google_drive_auth_scopes)
 end

 scope "/" do
   pipe_through([:browser])

-  # make sure your custom plug/pipeline covers your pow assent routes,
+  # NOTE: make sure your custom plug or pipeline covers your pow assent routes,
-  # so that they pick up the custom strategy configuration
+  # so that they pick up the custom strategy configuration during the provider auth
+  # redirect step
   pow_routes()
   pow_assent_routes()
   pow_extension_routes()
 end
 ```

-For our simplified example, we assume you have some application code in your `Users` context that determines whether a given user
+Below, we assume you have some application code in your `Users` context that determines whether a given user
 has opted in to your Google Drive integration feature, `Users.should_request_google_drive_auth_scope?(current_user)`.

-This could just as easily be replaced with something that checks for a query string parameter, or a bit of state in your session storage.
+This could just as easily be replaced with something that checks for a query string parameter or a bit of state in your session storage.

 Here's our function plug example, `put_google_drive_auth_scopes`: